OpenChain-Project/Telco-WG/schemas/README.md

 ```
 In SPDX 2.2.2 specifications, `name` field in `snippets` in not mandatory, while in SPDX 2.2.2 json schema implementation is mandatory.
 And field `documentNamespace`, field `checksums` in `files`, field `licenseInfoInFiles` in `files` and field `ranges` in `snippets` is mandatory in SPDX 2.2.2 specifications, while not mandatory in json schema implementation.
 It is the same to SPDX 2.3 version.
 The bugfixes for spdx have been pulled request to official github project.

-Secondly, it is impossible to reuse SPDX 2.2.2/2.3 json schema implementation in Telco Guide because declarations of `"additionalProperties": false` exist in it, which means you cannot extend any other field.
+Secondly, it is impossible to reuse SPDX 2.2.2/2.3 json schema implementation in Open Chain Telco SBOM Guide because declarations of `"additionalProperties": false` exist in it, which means you cannot extend any other field.
 So the fix one will omit this declaration to extend more fields.

 Thirdly, arrange order of fields in implementation according to order of fields in official specifications to make implementation more human-readable.
 In origin json schema implementation of SPDX, orders of fields are in a messy.

-## Openchain Telco Guide JSON Schema
+## Openchain Telco SBOM Guide JSON Schema
 SPDX 2.2 and SPDX 2.3 are not compatible!
 ```
 internal $ python3 json_schema_compare.py -f spdx-v2.3-fix-schema.json spdx-v2.2.2-fix-schema.json